aksh0001/Tic-Tac-Toe-AI/README.md

 # Tic-Tac-Toe-AI
-A tic tac toe game using the minimax algorithm
+A tic tac toe AI agent, complete with UI.
+Made using the minimax algorithm.